 If you change it, fine, but then it’s not the program… I walked into the Sistine Chapel and saw Michelangelo on the scaffolds.
 I yelled up, “more blue”.
 That’s how I feel when I see people look at a program and immediately “make it better”.

 With that said, here are some variations you might want to consider.

 The base is 10, 15, 25, and 50 swings but Dan has tried this with 15, 35, 15, 35 as well as using heavier kettlebells for 10, 15, 10, 15, 10, 15, 10, 15 swings.
 I’d like to try the latter one sometime.

 Others have tried using a “breathing ladder”, where you swing the kettlebell once, put it down and take one deep breath, swing it twice, two breaths, etc, etc. Do this up until ten and then back down to one again – that’s 100 swings.

-I tried some different setups but found it best to rest 30 seconds after the 10 group, 60 seconds after the 15 group, 90 seconds after the 25 group, and 300 seconds between rounds.
+I tried some different setups but found it best to rest 30 seconds after the group of 10, 60 seconds after the group of 15, 90 seconds after the group of 25, and 300 seconds between rounds.